Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Experiment

 \subsection{Experimental Setup}

 \para{Testbed.} We emulate a realistic cross-region deployment.
 The LLM agent and all \sys components run on an on-premise H100 cluster; remote data services run in a separate region.
 For search agent, we use the public Google Cloud Search API whose per-request average latency ranges between 300--500ms depending on response length, consistent with prior work~\cite{lin2024parrot}.
-For coding, we use a self-deployed FAISS~\cite{douze2024faiss}-based RAG service~\cite{douze2024faiss} with an average 300\,ms round trip.
+For coding, we use a self-deployed FAISS~\cite{douze2024faiss}-based RAG service~\cite{douze2024faiss} with~300\,ms latency.

 \para{Models and workloads.} We evaluate two agentic scenarios: AI-powered search and code generation.
 The search agent is Search-R1-7B~\cite{jin2025search,jin2025model} (post-trained from Qwen-2.5 7B~\cite{qwen25model}); the coding agent is Qwen-3 8B~\cite{qwen3-8b}. \sys uses Qwen-3 0.6B models for embedding and semantic judging~\cite{qwen3_embedding_06b, qwen3_reranker_06b}. \sys's internal embedding and semantic judging functions are powered by the lightweight 0.6B models from the Qwen-3 family~\cite{qwen3_embedding_06b, qwen3_reranker_06b}.